Aya-Alhamwe/Adult-IncomeClassifier-ML-Pipeline/README.md

 4. **🚀 Deploy and access the web app from the provided URL.**

-### 🌐 Live Application
-- The application is successfully deployed on Render and can be accessed here: [Salary Predictor](https://adultproject.onrender.com)

 ## ⚠️ Important Notes
 - 🗂️ Ensure `xgb_balanced_model.pkl` and `scaler.pkl` are present in the root directory.
 - 📁 Adjust the file paths if necessary.
 - 🖼️ The app uses basic dropdowns and numeric inputs; consider enhancing for better UX.

 🎯 **Enjoy Predicting Salaries!** 💼💵